Getting an Interview

 There is an online application system on the Booking.com website.
 If your application is accepted, you will have a phone interview.
 Assuming this stage is successful, you will go to a Grand Rapids Manpower office for orientation.
 There is a typing test.

 Assuming you pass this stage, there is an interview with an HR representative at the Booking.com office.
 Standard interview questions are to be expected, especially concerning your history with customer service and complaints.

-I applied online and the process took 3 months – interviewed at Booking.com in December 2013.
+I applied online.
+The process took 3+ months – interviewed at Booking.com (Grand Rapids, MI) in December 2013.

-I applied through other source – interviewed at Booking.com in December 2011.
+I applied through other source – interviewed at Booking.com (Grand Rapids, MI) in December 2011.